Global existence for the 2D incompressible isotropic elastodynamics for small initial data: Energy Estimate

 \textbf{Step $1$:\quad} Choose the independent variables.\\ Since there are only two independent variables among three variables: $\xi$, $\xi-\eta$, and $\eta$.
 It's important to choose the right two independent variables, otherwise the estimate can be unnecessarily rough.
 We choose the least two of the three variables as the independent variables.
-For example, if $|\xi|\leq |\xi-\eta|\leq |\eta|$, then we let $\xi_1:=\xi$ and $\xi_2:=\xi-\eta$ to be independent and write $\eta$ as $\xi_1-\xi_2$.
+For example, for a symbol as follows,